 2. Take breaks outside by taking a hot beverage and reading outdoors

-Another idea to use your outdoor space with wellbeing in mind is to take breaks.
+Another idea to styling around wellbeing is to use your outdoor space to take breaks.
 Use the same area but instead, completely switch off by reading a magazine, listening to an audiobook while enjoying a hot beverage.
 If the sunsets, you can always add candlelight to your break with DRAKE Cane Lantern.

 3. Add some additional greenery